Profane Review

 Profane 7

 As Talaal, the last herald, you are unmercifully hunted by your siblings who want nothing more than to absorb the power within your mask for themselves.
-There’s not much depth to the narrative besides the simplistic premise and a few choice words before each battle, as Profane focuses on solidifying the relentless bullet hell gameplay experience.
-Instead of giving players a pool of health, you’re given a set amount of time to defeat one of several larger than life monsters.
-Get hit by one of the many colorful projectiles, and you’ll lose precious seconds.
-Profane is unforgiven, and when things start to unravel, and it will, it becomes quite easy to take multiple hits consecutively, losing much of your remaining time.
-There isn’t any way to gain any time back either, but all is it not lost once the timer reaches zero.
+There's not much depth to the narrative besides the simplistic premise and a few choice words before each battle, as Profane focuses on solidifying the relentless bullet hell gameplay experience.
+Instead of giving players a pool of health, you're given a set amount of time to defeat one of several larger-than-life monsters.
+Get hit by one of the many colorful projectiles, and you'll lose precious seconds.
+Profane is unforgiving, and when things start to unravel—and they will—it becomes quite easy to take multiple hits consecutively, losing much of your remaining time.
+There isn't any way to gain time back either, but all is not lost once the timer reaches zero.
 You are given one final chance at success, with the next hit killing you.
 The previously colorful environments turn monochromatic and dark, representing being at the end of your life.

-Bosses are represented by massive unique designed monstrosities, the complete opposite of your smaller, nimble, humanoid frame.
-Each of the boss arenas fit with the style and design of your enemies.
-You’ll need to keep moving, weaving between projectiles while avoiding running into the boss or even more attacks.
-All of the fights take place in multiple stages, represented by the various colored health bars.
-Every time you deplete one, the next phase is triggered, and you’ll need to relearn patterns and attacks.
-The first stage may have a singular spiral projectile attack while reaching the second stage may keep the same spiral pattern, but add an area of effect blasts, and spinning shields that will explode into tiny projectiles when destroyed.
-In essence, you’ll need to keep moving, shooting, and looking in multiple directions all at the same time.
-Trying to play it safe and you’ll run out of time while being too bold can eat away at the timer very quickly.
+Bosses are represented by massive uniquely designed monstrosities, the complete opposite of your smaller, nimble, humanoid frame.
+Each of the boss arenas fits with the style and design of your enemies.
+You'll need to keep moving, weaving between projectiles while avoiding running into the boss or even more attacks.
+All of the fights take place in multiple stages, represented by various colored health bars.
+Every time you deplete one, the next phase is triggered, and you'll need to relearn patterns and attacks.
+The first stage may have a singular spiral projectile attack, while reaching the second stage may keep the same spiral pattern but add area-of-effect blasts and spinning shields that will explode into tiny projectiles when destroyed.
+In essence, you'll need to keep moving, shooting, and looking in multiple directions all at the same time.
+Trying to play it safe and you'll run out of time, while being too bold can eat away at the timer very quickly.

 Simply Put